Skip to content

 Set this up in a spreadsheet or use PostHog for automated tracking.
 The tool matters less than the habit.
 Check these numbers every week without fail.

-Don't try to optimize everything at once.
-Pick the metric that's most broken and fix it.
+Do not try to optimize everything at once.
+Pick the metric that is most broken and fix it.
 Then move to the next one.
+The order matters: retention before acquisition, always.

 For tools to track these metrics and grow your app business, explore our growth features and pricing plans.